Maury County, Tennessee

 Maury County (/ˈmʌri/ MURR-ee) is a county located in the U.S. state of Tennessee, in the Middle Tennessee region.
 As of the 2020 census, the population was 100,974.
 Its county seat is Columbia.
-Maury County is part of the Nashville-Davidson–Murfreesboro–Franklin, TN metropolitan statistical area.
+Maury County is part of the Nashville metropolitan area.

 History

-The county was formed in 1807 from Williamson County and Indian lands.
-Maury County was named in honor of Abram Maury Sr. (1766–1825), a member of the Tennessee state senate from Williamson County (who was the father of Major Abram Poindexter Maury of Williamson County, later a congressman; and an uncle of Commodore Matthew Fontaine Maury).
+The county was formed in 1807 from Williamson County and Native American lands.
+Maury County was named in honor of Abram Maury Sr., a member of the Tennessee state senate from Williamson County (who was the father of Major Abram Poindexter Maury of Williamson County, later a congressman; and an uncle of Commodore Matthew Fontaine Maury).

 The rich soil of Maury County led to a thriving agricultural sector, starting in the 19th century.
 The county was part of a 41-county region that became known and legally defined as Middle Tennessee.
 In the antebellum era, planters in Maury County relied on the labor of enslaved African Americans to raise and process cotton, tobacco, and livestock (especially dairy cattle).
 Racial violence was less than in some areas, but the county had five documented lynchings in the period from 1877 to 1950, of which three took place in the early 20th century.

 With the mechanization of agriculture, particularly from the 1930s, the need for farm labor in the county was reduced.
 Also, many African Americans moved to northern and midwestern industrial cities in the 20th century to escape Jim Crow conditions and for employment opportunities, particularly during the Great Migration.
 This movement out of the county continued after World War II.
 Other changes have led to increased population since the late 20th century, and the county has led the state in beef cattle production.